dompl/old.atsdiamondtools/wp-content/plugins/AGWooCommerceBarclayePDQPaymentGateway-premium/readme.txt

 Automatic updates should work like a charm; as always though, update on a staging site before pushing to a live site, failing that ensure you back up your site just in case.

 == Changelog ==

+= v.4.8.1 - 02/07/24 =
+* Fix             - Resolved an issue with HPOS related to the fraud check features activating before an order has been created.
+* Fix             - Addressed compatibility issues with WooCommerce 9.0+ affecting the display of customer token cards on the checkout page.
+* Change          - Revised the handling of JavaScript for token payments to improve functionality.
+* Change          - Revised the number of orders Scheduled Status Check pools to check, from 50 to 25 to help with performance.
+* Change          - Bump tested WooCommerce (9.0.2).

+= v.4.8.0 - 13/06/24 =
+* New             - New Scheduled Status Check feature which uses WooCommerce Action Scheduler to check order status multiple times a day.
+* New             - New helper function to bypass the WooCommerce auto cancel order after X time, this is only in use when Scheduled Status Check is enabled.
+* Dev             - Added order ID to ePDQ_PSPID filter.
+* Dev             - Refactored codebase for Status Check feature.
+* Fix             - Fixed issue with capture button not working.
+* Change          - Reworded "old" auto status check to cancel status check - This feature uses WooCommerce auto cancel feature to trigger status check once only.
+* Change          - Bump tested WooCommerce (8.9.3).
+* Update          - Freemius SDK updated.

+= v.4.7.1 - 09/05/24 =
+* Fix             - Resolved a problem where certain scripts were not loading and returned a 404 error.

 = v.4.7.0 - 02/05/24 =
 * New             - The plugin settings page has been revamped and organized into new tabs for better usability.